jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Solar: Some Helpful Supply Variability, Some Costly

-Solar generates more power in the summer than in the winter, a fact that might be employed to address the feature of constant (but sub-peak) generation that there can be **too little** supply during the summer but **more than enough** in the winter, at least in a hot desert state like Nevada without much of a winter heating electriicty consumption uptick.
+Solar generates more power in the summer than in the winter, a fact that might be employed to address the feature of constant (but sub-peak) generation that there can be **too little** supply during the summer but **more than enough** in the winter, at least in a hot desert state like Nevada without much of a winter heating electricity consumption uptick.

 The below model assumes generation at ideal solar capacity throughout the year, scaled to produce 150% and 135%, respectively, of annual average consumption.